wkaisertexas/wkaisertexas.github.io/src/content/blog/five-tips-to-improve-your-jupyter-notebook-game.md

 display: true
 ---

+Jupyter Notebooks have become a cornerstone of data scientists and analysts with an environment that blends code execution, visualizations, and explanatory text.
+However, without proper structure, the flexibility that notebooks give can become a curse.
+In this guide, we'll explore key practices to enhance productivity and maintain code integrity within Jupyter Notebooks.

 ## What is a Jupyter Notebook?

 JuPyter Notebooks are the most popular tool for data scientists and analysts to explore data.
 Notebooks are a web-based interactive environment which merges code, visualizations and markdown annotations into a single document.
 When compared to raw python scripts, Notebooks are more interactive and durable for creating exploratory code.
 Online platforms like [Kaggle](https://kaggle.com) and [Google Colab](https://colab.research.google.com) have made Notebooks easy to collaborate and share notebooks with others.